Length: 40.00 miles

-Location: Bull Run and the Occoquan & Potomac Rivers, Follows Occoquon River from Bull Run Reg.
-Park (south of I-66) downstream past Bull Run Marina and Fountainhead Regional Park to Occoquon Bay.
+Location: Bull Run and the Occoquan & Potomac Rivers, Follows Occoquan River from Bull Run Reg.
+Park (south of I-66) downstream past Bull Run Marina and Fountainhead Regional Park to Occoquan Bay.

 Counties: Fairfax, Prince William

-Follows Occoquon R from Bull Run Reg.
+Follows Occoquan R from Bull Run Reg.
 Park (S of I-66) downstream past Bull Run Marina and Fountainhead Reg.
-Park to Occoquon Bay.
-Be aware of restricted area and dam just N of the town of Occoquon.
+Park to Occoquan Bay.
+Be aware of restricted area and dam just N of the town of Occoquan.

 From its beginnings on Bull Run- a narrow, fresh water tributary of the Occoquan River- to the broad tidal estuaries of Pohick Bay on the Potomac River, the Occoquan Water Trail offers an unparalleled opportunity for boating adventure and exploration of the two physiographic provinces it traverses through northern Virginia.

 A member of the Chesapeake Bay Gateway Network, the Occoquan Water Trail was developed in partnership with Federal, state and local public land managing agencies, watershed stewardship organizations and recreational paddlers.
 The trail links to five other Gateways including: Mason Neck State Park, three refuges of the Potomac River National Wildlife Refuge Complex and the Potomac River Water Trail, a designated National Recreation Trail.